The Esteemed Gentleman Articles

 Why Should You Toast Your Cigar?

 Toasting the foot of the cigar seals the wrapper to the binder and binder to the filler, ensuring you get all the flavours from all the tobaccos in the blend.
-Failing to properly toast a cigar will lead to uneven burns, inconsistent flavour, and a terrible smoking experience.
+Not toasting a cigar will lead to uneven burns, inconsistent flavour, and a terrible smoking experience.

 Here is how to properly light and toast the foot of a cigar:

-Cigars come in a variety of shapes, sizes, and colours, which you can learn all about in our Simple Guide To Cigar Shapes And Sizes article.
+Cigars come in a variety of shapes, sizes, and colours, which you can learn all about in our article Simple Guide To Cigar Shapes And Sizes.
 Be sure to pick a size, shape, and blend that's right for you.

 Inspect your cigar for any physical damage like cracks, discoloured spots, holes, and mold.
-If you are at a cigar shop, the tobacconist should exchange a damaged cigar for free.
+If you are at a cigar shop, the tobacconist will exchange a damaged cigar for free.
 If you discover a compromised cigar in your personal collection, inspect the rest of your collection as you may have a tobacco beetle infestation or humidity issues.
-If you do discover either of these issues, we have step-by-step instructions on how to fix them in this article.

-Once you have chosen your cigar, the next step is to cut it.
-The three most common cigar cuts are punch, straight, and V-cuts.
-There is a great debate on which cut is best as all three have their pros and cons.
+The three most common ways to cut a cigar are: punch cutting, straight cutting, and V-cutting.
+There is a great debate on which style of cut is best, but all three have their pros and cons.

 Some smokers claim that a punch-cut cigar has a more intense flavour since the draw area is smaller and the smoke is concentrated, others claim V-cuts provide more flavour by exposing more of the tobacco's surface area, and yet others view a straight cut as the most traditional and only way to cut a cigar.